Anmol-Sri/Reverse-Shell-Prototype/README.md

 ## Introduction

-- Shell shoveling, in network security, refers to the act of redirecting the input and output of a shell to a service so that it can be remotely accessed.
+- **Shell shoveling**, in network security, refers to the act of redirecting the input and output of a shell to a service so that it can be remotely accessed.
 In computing, the most basic method of interfacing with the operating system is the shell.

-- A reverse shell is a shell session established on a connection that is initiated from a remote machine, not from the local host.
+- A **reverse shell** is a shell session established on a connection that is initiated from a remote machine, not from the local host.
 Attackers who successfully exploit a remote command execution vulnerability can use a reverse shell to obtain an interactive shell session on the target machine and continue their attack.

 ## Requirements

-- **OS**
+- ***OS***
-Usage : It provides functions for interacting with the operating system.
+  - **Usage :** *It provides functions for interacting with the operating system. *
-- **Socket**
+- ***Socket***
-Usage :  It is a way of connecting two nodes on a network to communicate with each other.
+  - **Usage :** *It is a way of connecting two nodes on a network to communicate with each other.*
-- **SubProcess**
+- ***SubProcess***
-Usage :  It is used to run new applications or programs through Python code by creating new processes.
+  - **Usage :** *It is used to run new applications or programs through Python code by creating new processes.*
-- **SYS**
+- ***SYS***
-Usage : provides various functions and variables that are used to manipulate different parts of the Python runtime environment.
+  - **Usage :** *It provides various functions and variables that are used to manipulate different parts of the Python runtime environment.*

 ## Algorithm of this Project